systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 STATE_OFFLINE it should immediately rotate the file and start a new one, without changing the file.

-After and before the state field is changed `fdatasync()` should be executed on the file to ensure the dirty state hits disk.
+After and before the state field is changed, `fdatasync()` should be executed on the file to ensure the dirty state hits disk.